astukov/astukov/README.md

 - 👋 Hi, I’m @astukov
-- 👀 I’m interested in C# development outside a Windows box
+- 👀 I’m interested in C# development inside and outside a Windows box, hardware, networking and technology in general.
 - 🌱 I’m always learning

 <!---